GaiaGrosso/NPLM_package/README.md

 # NPLM_package
 package for the New Physics Learning Machine (NPLM) algorithm

+test branch